reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 		- T. M. Scanlon - "On Williams' Internal and External Reasons" (from _What We Owe to Each Other_)
 		- Kieran Setiya, "Against Internalism" (2004)
 		- Philip Pettit & Michael Smith "External Reasons" (2006)
+		- Julia Markovits,
-		- J. Markovits, "Why Be an Internalist about Reasons?"
+			- "Why Be an Internalist about Reasons?"
 (2011)
+			- "Kantian Internalism" in _Moral Reason_
 		- Elijah Millgram, "Williams’ Argument Against External Reasons" (1996)
 		- Bedke, "Rationalist Restrictions and External Reasons" (2010)
 		- Michael Smith